XSD Tools¶

 This part of the application provides tools for working with XML Schemas (XSD).
 These tools help you understand, document, and use XSD files effectively.

-The XSD Tools section contains several tabs, each with a specific purpose:
+Type Library activity provide several capabilities, each with a specific purpose:

 |---|---|